keqingrong/cookie-interceptor/README.md

 ### Interceptors

-You can intercept before `document.cookie` is read or written.
+You can intercept `document.cookie` before it is read or written.

 ```js
 CookieInterceptor.read.use(function (cookie) {